 Step 1: Pick a Name for your S Corp

-In Pennsylvania, you must conduct a business search to make sure that the name you have chosen for your S Corp is not already taken.
-If you decide to use a name for your S Corp other than the name stated on the formation documents or if you will be operating your S Corp under a name that is different from your own name, you will need to file a Registration of Fictitious Name form (DSCB:54-311) in Pennsylvania.
+In Philadelphia, you must conduct a business search to make sure that the name you have chosen for your S Corp is not already taken.
+If you decide to use a name for your S Corp other than the name stated on the formation documents or if you will be operating your S Corp under a name that is different from your own name, you will need to file a Registration of Fictitious Name form (DSCB:54-311) in Philadelphia.
 In accordance with Pa. law, anytime a name does not readily identify the actual owners of the business, it should be registered as a fictitious name.
-Any entity which conducts a business in Pennsylvania under an assumed name or fictitious name must also register the fictitious name by filing a Form (DSCB:54-311).
+Any entity which conducts a business in Philadelphia under an assumed name or fictitious name must also register the fictitious name by filing a Form (DSCB:54-311).

 Step 2: Select a Registered Agent